oplS16projects/SlimeVolleyball/README.md

 We can output the processes to a log, but that will probably reduce the framerate, so it will probably be removed in the final version.

-It will be interactive and playable.
+It will be interactive(playable).
 If it isn't then the project was not completed as expected.

 ### Evaluation of Results